 posix_spawn() so it can observe apps and services getting started.
 This hook is used to selectively manipulate the arguments passed to

 posix_spawn(), in order to start the process suspended, so Frida can perform early instrumentation on it.
 When implementing the crash reporter integration for iOS, this same agent was extended so it recognizes the crash reporter service being started, and informs Frida about it.
 Frida can then apply another internal agent to the crash reporter.
-This agent observes Apple’s crash reporter going about its business, and transmits the produced crash log to Frida.
+This agent observes Apple’s crash reporter going about its organization, and transmits the produced crash log to Frida.
 It also coerces the crash reporter into producing a higher quality crash report by enabling symbolication, fixing up Frida-specific artifacts, etc.

 The implementation on Android is much simpler.
 On Android, Frida uses logcat to monitor the crash buffer and parses the different types of log messages produced when a crash occurs.